2 min read

 We are actively engaged in implementing fourteen of the recommendations.
 The Truth and Reconciliation Commission recommendations have been a catalyst.
 A number of the recommendations deal directly with educating Canadians on Indigenous issues and educating Canadians about residential schools.
 I strongly feel that you can’t teach students about residential schools without teaching them about treaties.
 You need to talk about the solutions and I think treaties were and are the model for how we can work together properly.

 Our education initiative is providing training for K – 12 teachers.
 The teachers receive two days of in-depth work that includes time with Elders, historians and legal experts on understanding treaties.
 We have trained over 1,000 teachers so far in over half the schools in Manitoba.
 We are very close to having full K-12 treaty education for every student in Manitoba.

 I see the change in young people.
 I see hopefulness and an idea of what the future should look like.
-I know the history of the residential schools, forced relocation, sixties scoop is horrible and hard but if that is all you talk about and that’s all you transmit to kids then you are setting them up for failure.
+I know the history of the residential schools, forced relocation, and Sixties Scoop is horrible and hard but if that is all you talk about and that’s all you transmit to kids then you are setting them up for failure.
 You have to give them a sense of hopefulness.
-And to me the hopefulness is looking at the treaties and saying “here’s what the original relationship looked like, we were partners, we knew this relationship would take ongoing hard work so try to live up to that model.”
+And to me, the hopefulness is looking at the treaties and saying “Here’s what the original relationship looked like, we were partners, we knew this relationship would take ongoing hard work so try to live up to that model.”
 I see young people getting it – they get what that relationship should look like.